roryquennev/Elk-Stack-Project/README.md

 - My Personal IP Address

 Machines within the network can only be accessed by SSH.
 - The only machine that can directly access the ELK-Server VM is the Jump-Box-Provisioner VM with its internal IP address of 10.0.0.4.
-My workstation, using my personal IP address, has been enabled to access Kibana using HTTP.
+My workstation with my personal IP address, has been enabled to access Kibana using HTTP.

 A summary of the access policies in place can be found in the table below.